-ESTT members contributed to the Strategic Management Society Annual Conference in Paris.
+ESTT members contributed to the Strategic Management Society (SMS) Annual Conference in Paris.
 They presented the following paper:

 Bound to Last?
 Alliance Persistence in the Presence of Alternative Partnering Options, N. Hampl, W. H. Hoffmann, T. Knoll